 Our honeymoon was a road trip through Africa, north to south, in a derelict VW van we’d resurrected from a Scottish field.
 From South Africa, we came to Australia intending to earn enough to make it to Japan for Expo 1970.
 But in the sunburnt country, finding space everywhere and that feeling of ‘she’ll be right’, we were encouraged to not only start a family, but to also start the construction of a 12 metre yacht that we christened Banyandah, meaning “home on the water” as she became our family’s first house.

 After those three arduous hard yakka years of construction, with little sailing experience and sons now just two and three, we began our voyage into the unknown.
 Frightened, unsure, lacking skills, and with mountainous obstacles to overcome, our sea roving life took the four of us in ever-increasing circles around the world on “voyages of education”.
 Pretty corals, shells, fishes, and people of all cultures filled our minds with thoughts that life upon this special planet is to be cherished.
 Having amazing adventures, we touched eighty countries in an odyssey that lasted not the one year first imagined, but the next sixteen.

 Still hear the call of the wild

-There are many grandchildren now, and our physical forms have weakened a bit, our confidence tempered, but we still hear the call of the wild, and are ever so delighted to answer and be connected to earth, her winds and topsy-tury seas.
+There are many grandchildren now, and our physical forms have changed a bit and our confidence tempered, but we still hear the call of the wild, and are ever so delighted to answer and be connected to earth, her winds and topsy-tury seas.

 Through our lifetime we’ve witnessed man take what it wants from the wild kingdom, leaving less for every creature and have noted the balance of Nature being greatly upset.
 This reinforces our thought that there is a better path for Earth and her creatures.